CharleneMcKeown/DevOps-and-Containers/README.md

 But what if we want all of this to happen as soon as we make a change to the application's code?
 Well, this is what we call Continuous Integration.
 This is what enables Devs to publish changes to application's code much more quickly, and respond to their user's needs in a much more agile way.

 Let's set this up.
-Firstly, go back to VSTS and open up the **Build and Release** page, then click your build and navigate to the **Triggers** tab.
+Firstly, go back to Azure DevOps and open up the **Build and Release** page, then click your build and navigate to the **Triggers** tab.

 <img src="screenshots/BuildTrigger.PNG" alt="Build Trigger" width="600px"/>